philamp/jellygrail/README.md

 - 💡Proxification compatibility (with automatic fallback to local sqlite kodi DB)
 - 💡Call full stack refresh whenever virtual renaming happens (or avoid renaming)
 - 💡Fix versions sync progress if set to unwatched in kodi
-- 💡Update jellyfin version
+- 💡--Update jellyfin version--
-- 💡Update rclone version
+- 💡--Update rclone version--
-- 💡Update starlette version
+- 💡--Update starlette version--
 - 💡Sync to *arr metadata + additional virtual FS point dedicated to plex compatible naming pattern
-- 💡Native Integration of other cloud services
+- 💡--Native Integration of other cloud services--
-- 💡Preselect audio/subtitles languages in Kodi DB
+- 💡Preselect preferred audio/subtitles languages in Kodi DB
 - 💡Add DNLA server ?
 - 💡Other folders could be created in virtal FS but they must start with 'movies' or 'shows' (make jellfin conf and kodi conf accordingly)
 - 💡 When multiple Kodi players are connected and use same DB, refresh UIs of players that did not own the refresh.
 - ⚠️When detected as extras, videos are moved into extras subfolder but without their corresponding subtitles if any.
-- ⚠️On tablet/mobile android OS, a background Kodi instance will disconnect from network thus add on believes server is down, to fix.
+- ⚠️--On tablet/mobile android OS, a background Kodi instance will disconnect from network thus add on believes server is down, to fix.--
 - ⚠️Episode files not inside a directory are currently ignored.
 - ⚠️if the Video_Library folder is then accessed through a SMB protocol, renaming/moving does not seem to work (an error pops up) but it's actually working, just refresh the content of the folder and you'll see the renaming is effective. (fix that in bindfs_jelly if possible).
 - ⚠️RD Torrents that becomes unavailable (despite rclone fork trying to re-download them) are not fully detected by JellyGrail: corresponding virtual files are not displayed and Jellyfin will thus remove them from library but corresponding parent folders will stay